gabriele-gambero/Gabriele_Master_project/1_tiling/README.md

 ## WSI tiling

-Here is described the process of tiling: subdiving a Whole Slide Image (**WSI**) in square-shaped smaller images named **tiles**.
+Here is described the process of tiling: subdiving a Whole Slide Image (**WSI**) in smaller images named **tiles**.

-Considering that these two omics share the same Visium probe-printed support, the creation of the non-overlapping tiles directly relates to the spots dimentions and distances in the grid system: the **size of the tiles** was chosen to be **100 µm** and **68 µm**.
-The 55 µm option was discarded after finding out that in some cases not a single nucleus was captured, leading to non-informative content.
+Considering that to achieve Spatial ATAC shares the same Visium probe-printed support, the creation of the non-overlapping tiles directly relates to the spots dimentions and distances in the grid system: the **size of the tiles** was chosen to be **100 µm** and **68 µm**.
+The 55 µm option was discarded after finding out that in some cases not a single nucleus was captured, leading to non-informative content but even more doubts about the accuracy of the technology.

 Example of tile grid and size: